shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 aims to make grabbing your favorite content as easy as saving a photo from your gallery.
 Think of it as your pocket-sized **`save button`** for the internet.

-Whether you’re downloading a tutorial to watch on a long train ride with no signal, or archiving a nostalgic piece of internet history before it disappears, this tool is here to help — without ads, paywalls, or strings attached.

 ---

 ## 🐞 Bug Reports